Want to meet others with an interest in philosophy? Philsoc might be for you

 Every year Philsoc publishes its The OUDCE Philosophical Society review This is a glossy journal of which I, as President, am very proud.
 All members can submit articles, and I know many are tickled pink to see their name in print above a philosophy article they have written.

 The Philosophical Society also runs prizes.
 Anyone who attends a philosophy class – online or face-to-face – at OUDCE can enter the Philsoc Student prize.
-Our most prestigious Prize is The Chadwick Prize.
+The most prestigious Prize is The Chadwick Prize.
 If you win that you get £150 and a free philosophy weekend!